• Skip to primary navigation

 • 💬 Reviews

 When I go to the gym, I often watch cooking shows to pass the time.
 Although none of the shows are vegan, I get many of my vegan recipe ideas from watching people make non-vegan meals.
-Today, I watched Rachel Ray roast sausage, vegetables, and gnocchi swimming in olive oil.
-And that gave me an idea to make a sheet pan gnocchi recipe of my own.

 So, thank you, Rachel, for a great idea that turned into a vegan masterpiece.

-What is gnocchi?
+What is Gnocchi?

 Despite popular belief, gnocchi is not pasta.
 Instead, gnocchi is made of potatoes and formed into dumplings.
-Although generally served as an entree with various sauces, gnocchi also works wonderfully in soups and stews.
+Although generally served as an entree with various sauces, gnocchi works wonderfully in soups and stews.
 In addition, most gnocchi is oil-free and vegan.

-What ingredients are in packaged gnocchi?
+What Ingredients are in Packaged Gnocchi?

 For this sheet pan gnocchi recipe, I chose wheat De Cecco Potato Gnocchi